Amxrigoo/Flaaffoo/README.md

 ## ⚡ Fun Facts

 - I love coding just for fun and to see what I can create!
-- Sometimes I try to solve programming puzzles or participate in hackathons.
 - Always open to ideas, inspiration, and new challenges.

 ---